The Do’s and Don’ts of an Onsite Interview

 Don’t waste anyone’s time at the church by asking questions you could have easily found online.

 Being prepared conveys a sense of drive, eagerness, and problem-solving that may separate you from the other candidates.
-For example, you could ask questions about the church’s culture– that kind of question is hard to answer by reading the church’s website alone.
+For example, you could ask questions in the interview about the church’s culture– that kind of question is hard to answer by reading the church’s website alone.

 3. DON’T use an onsite visit as a vacation.